valensag/Azure_AI_Solution/Lab6-Implement_LUIS/02-Implement_LUIS.md

 Now that we know what LUIS is, we'll want to plan our LUIS app.
 We already created a basic bot ("PictureBot") that responds to messages containing certain text.
 We will need to create intents that trigger the different actions that our bot can do, and create entities that require different actions.
 For example, an intent for our PictureBot may be "OrderPic" and it triggers the bot to provide an appropriate response.

-For example, in the case of Search (not implemented here), our PictureBot intent may be "SearchPics" and it triggers Azure Cognitive Search service to look for photos, which requires a "facet" entity to know what to search for.
+For example, in the case of Search (not implemented here), our PictureBot intent may be "SearchPic" and it triggers Azure Cognitive Search service to look for photos, which requires a "facet" entity to know what to search for.
 You can see more examples for planning your app [here](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/plan-your-app).

 Once we've thought out our app, we are ready to [build and train it](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/luis-get-started-create-app).